NREL/PVade/docs/CFD.rst

 PVade solves incompressible flow using a fractional-step method in an Arbitrary Lagrangian-Eulerian (ALE) frame to account for moving meshes.

-Strong Form (ALE)
+Incompressible Navier-Stokes Equations
 -----------------

 For fluid velocity :math:`u`, pressure :math:`p`, density :math:`\rho`, and
-kinematic viscosity :math:`\nu`, the incompressible Navier-Stokes equations in ALE form are
+kinematic viscosity :math:`\nu`, the incompressible Navier-Stokes equations in strong form (ALE) form are

 .. math::